manuelbieh/react-book/introduction/off-to-the-deep-end.md

 In terms of an array, the array can include strings, numbers, React elements or `null` as values.
 The `render()` method **declaratively** describes the current state of our user interface.
 Everything that is included in our render method right after `return` is what the browser will display after rendering.

-Even if it is entirely up to you how to structure your JavaScript classes, a common pattern has evolved to put your `render()` method at the end of all your methods.
+Even if it is entirely up to us how to structure our JavaScript classes, a common pattern has evolved to put our `render()` method at the end of all our methods.
 This is not mandatory of course but it aids readability.
-Thus many renowned engineers in the React scene advocate for this guideline too.
+Many renowned engineers in the React scene advocate for this guideline too.
 The code guidelines by AirBnB also include this rule.
 Speaking from my own experience here, I can say that it does help to follow this guideline to make your day-to-day React work easier.

 ![Error message for missing render\(\) method](../.gitbook/assets/react-no-render-error.png)